ckprajkumar/sfdc/ConfigurationStandards.md

 -	Field name should be less than 40 characters and Self- Explanatory, why this is created for.
 -	Field description should follow following pattern
      <Module Name>#<GEO>#<FIELD USAGE >#<Functional Description>
--	GEO = APAC,EMEA, AMER or GLOBAL
+     Example : GEO = APAC,EMEA, AMER or GLOBAL
 -	FIELD USAGE
      -	If the field is used by integration points then mention the integration      service as well , for example : INTG_APRIMO .
 If the field is used by more than one integration points than you can expand the definition as INTG_SYS1_INGT_SYS2
     -	If the field is used for data migration from other system then tag the field      as DATAMG
--	Example:   MJA#EMEA#INTG_SIEBEL#DATAMG#
+	 Example:   MJA#EMEA#INTG_SIEBEL#DATAMG#
      The field captures whether the account is major account or not and the value flows from Siebel to SFDC for EMEA.

 - Consult with object owners before creating the fields.

 ## Page Layouts
 -	To reduce the number of page layouts to maintain, use the same page layout for all profiles for a specific record type.